-Michael gives thoughtful, gripping lectures about his ordeal as a hostage of Somali pirates.
-He can talk about the history of pirates and colonialism, the politics of piracy, and the role of Islam in Somalia as well as on the Barbary Coast.
-He can also talk about the cognitive skills needed to change to your approach toward any problem — real human freedom, as articulated by Stoics, Christians, and Buddhists.
+The absurdity and horror of three years as a hostage by Somali pirates is the theme of Michael Scott Moore’s new memoir as well as his thoughtful, gripping talks.
+He can discuss the cognitive skills needed to change to your approach toward any problem — real human freedom, as articulated by Stoics, Christians, and Buddhists.

 UPCOMING READINGS & EVENTS

 April 03, 2019

 University of New Hampshire

 Memorial Union Building